Violent acts and threats are not tolerated at William & Mary, and must be reported so that appropriate action can be taken.

 - Unusual or extremem conflicts with others

 - Loss of temper or control

 - Talking about violence, glorification of or reference to other violent incidents

 - A significant, inadequately or unconvincingly explained increase in absenteeism, especially if the employee or student has previously had consistent attendance

-- Anger or excessive irritability
+- Anger or excessive irritability or impatience

 - Appearing stressed/hopeless/depressed

 Suicidal warning signs

 The most effective way to help in preventing suicide is to know the warning signs, take those signs seriously, and respond appropriately.
 Fortunately, people who are suicidal CAN be helped with the proper treatment.
 Common warning signs of suicide include:

 - Acting recklessly or engaging in risky activities, seemingly without thinking